-D. Additional application materials
+C. Additional application materials

-This section shall be used to provide technical materials and supporting documentation; however, it is not intended to be a continuation of the program narrative.
+Applicants shall use this section to provide technical materials and supporting documentation; however, it is not intended to be a continuation of the program narrative.
 Such items that shall be included with the proposal submission are listed below:

-- Project Staff Job Descriptions - Organizational and program charts - Current Board list with names, affiliation, and contact information - Assurances and Certifications (Attachment A), filled out and signed - Current copy of a Certificate of Clean Hands (https://otr.cfo.dc.gov/page/certificate-clean-hands) - Insurance documentation that demonstrates coverage that satisfies the requirements listed in Section 28 of Attachment D OP Grant General Terms and Conditions.
+- Current list of Board members, with names, affiliation, and contact information - List of resident owners indicating those eligible to qualify for a grant under OP's Targeted Historic Homeowner Grant program and showing eligible resident owners have been approved for a Targeted Historic Homeowner Grant or providing proof of income demonstrating eligibility - Assurances and Certifications (Attachment A), filled out and signed - Current copy of a Certificate of Clean Hands (https://otr.cfo.dc.gov/page/certificate-clean-hands)